Set Boundaries In Abusive Relationships to Protect Yourself

 - Saying "You make me feel..." gives my power to the person hurting me.
 If I fall into the trap of believing that someone else can stir me up, then I let go of all responsibility for my own feelings.
 I allow the abuse to define me, and that is a slippery slope leading to all sorts of nasty internal consequences including low self-respect.

-Boundaries in Abusive Relationships for a Specific Person
+Boundaries Meant for a Specific Person

 There is another way to write a functional boundary in which you have a specific person and their specific abuses in mind.
 Here's a second example of a boundary: